fmaguire/data_ordinality_paper/manuscript.md

 ## Data Ordinality {.page_break_before}

 Adverse effects of medical treatment are responsible for 2.8% of all deaths in the US [@140XZkS8r].
-A leading cause of these adverse medical outcomes is error in the transmission and communication of information between healthcare workers (HCW) [@1EgScuf8f].
+A major cause of these adverse medical outcomes is error in the transmission and communication of information between healthcare workers (HCW) [@1EgScuf8f].
 These errors are very common, with manually entered pathology data having errors in 76% of patients records [@UwDcTEu8], and transcription errors (misinterpreation of written/spoken orders and mistakes copying prescriptions) responsible for 2-14% of medication errors [@DhnNgERL].
 Additionally, these errors are not evenly distributed across medical information with some specific pieces of data having error rates as high as 26.9% [@184pUTqaA].